Ezekiel

-In Judaism, Christianity, and Islam, Ezekiel is acknowledged as a Hebrew prophet.
-In Judaism and Christianity, he is also viewed as the 6th-century BCE author of the Book of Ezekiel, which reveals prophecies regarding the destruction of Jerusalem, and the restoration to the land of Israel.
+Ezekiel, also spelled Ezechiel (/ɪˈziːkiəl/; יְחֶזְקֵאל [jə.ħɛzˈqeːl]; Ἰεζεκιήλ [i.ɛ.zɛ.kiˈel]), was an Israelite priest.
+The Book of Ezekiel, relating his visions and acts, is named after him.

+The Abrahamic religions acknowledge Ezekiel as a prophet.
+According to the narrative, Ezekiel prophesied the destruction of Judah's capital city Jerusalem.
+In 587 BC, the Neo-Babylonian Empire conquered Jerusalem, destroyed Solomon's Temple, and sent the Judahite upper classes into the Babylonian captivity.

+However, Ezekiel also prophesied the eventual restoration of the Jewish people to the Land of Israel.
+It is believed he died around 570 BC; Ezekiel's Tomb is a Jewish religious site in Mesopotamia.
+Three decades later, in 539 BC, the Persian empire conquered Babylon and the Edict of Cyrus repatriated the exiles.

-The name Ezekiel means "God is strong" or "God strengthens".
+The name "Ezekiel" means "God is strong" or "God strengthens" in Hebrew.

-In the Bible
+Biblical account

 The author of the Book of Ezekiel presents himself as Ezekiel, the son of Buzi, born into a priestly (kohen) lineage.
-Apart from identifying himself, the author gives a date for the first divine encounter which he presents: "in the thirtieth year".
-Ezekiel describes his calling to be a prophet by going into great detail about his encounter with God and four "living creatures" with four wheels that stayed beside the creatures.
+The author dates his first divine encounter to "the thirtieth year" according to Ezekiel 1:1–2.
+Ezekiel describes his calling to be a prophet, detailing his encounter with God and four "living creatures" with four wheels beside them.

-Living in Babylon

-According to the Bible, Ezekiel and his wife lived during the Babylonian captivity on the banks of the Chebar River, in Tel Abib, with other exiles from Judah.
-There is no mention of him having any offspring.
+According to Ezekiel 1:1 and 3:15, Ezekiel and his wife lived during the Babylonian captivity on the banks of the Kebar Canal in Tel Abib near Nippur with other exiles from the Kingdom of Judah.
+There is no mention of him having children.

 Chronology

-Ezekiel's "thirtieth year" is given as the fifth year of the exile of Judah's king Jehoiachin by the Babylonians, counting the years after the exile in 598 BCE, that is from 597 to 593 BCE.
-The last recorded prophecy of Ezekiel dates to April 571 BCE, sixteen years after the destruction of Jerusalem in 587 BCE.
-On the basis of dates given in the Book of Ezekiel, his span of prophecies can be calculated to have occurred over the course of about 22 years, starting in 593 BCE.
+In the text, the "thirtieth year" is identified as the fifth year of the exile of Jeconiah, King of Judah, by the Neo-Babylonian Empire beginning in 597 BC (though the kingdom was allowed to continue under Zedekiah); this dates Ezekiel's vision to 593 BC.
+The last recorded prophecy of Ezekiel dates to April 571 BC, sixteen years after the destruction of Jerusalem in 587 BC.
+Thus, Ezekiel's prophecies occurred over about 22 years.